This post was updated November 2023.

 And here’s an example of our Marketing Impact Calculator to help you calculate how much more money you’ll make with marketing:

-Interactive content is more engaging, more memorable and more likely to generate the results your business needs.
+Interactive content belongs on this list of digital marketing trends because it is more engaging, more memorable and more likely to generate the results your business needs.
 People like it not just because it’s fresh and original, but because it makes them feel more connected to brands and more involved in the buying process.